Xilinx/Vitis-HLS-Introductory-Examples/DSP/fft/readme.md

      +-------------------------------+
 ```

-The FFT C++ instantiation supports arrays or streams (hls::stream<>) access modes for the variables "xn" and "xk" in the above diagram.
+The FFT C++ instantiation supports array or stream (hls::stream<>) access modes for the variables "xn" and "xk".
 In the four example designs, the top level function arguments have the same data types as the internal variables.

 The design variations for our examples are referenced in the table below.